Fill in the details below to become a member.

 Receiving your share of the profits

-If our Board determines that there are enough profits to distribute a dividend to our members and you have earned enough points during the qualifying period, we will send you vouchers for the cash amount of your share of the profits.
-The vouchers are redeemable against purchases in Midcounties’ businesses and with our Affinity Partners (for a full list see section 7).
+If our Board determines that there are enough profits to distribute a dividend to our members and you have earned enough points during the qualifying period, we will issue an e-voucher for the cash amount of your share of the profits.
+Your e-voucher can be opened on the Your Co-op Rewards App or website (www.yourcooprewards.coop).
+The voucher can be used in Midcounties’ Food stores, Travel branches, Co-op Childcare nurseries, Little Pioneers nurseries and Funeral branches.
+Alternatively, you can use it online at cooppharmacy.coop.

 You will only receive a share of profit if you are a registered member at the time profits are distributed.
 If your share of the profits works out to be less than £2, we’ll store up the balance in your membership account until the next time you’re due a share of profits.
 We won’t pay it out until it’s worth at least £2 (or such other amount as we may decide).

-Where payable, your share of the profits will be paid to you in vouchers in whole pound amounts.
+Your share of the profits will be paid to you in e-vouchers in whole pound amounts.
 Any pence amounts will be carried forward until the next time you’re due a share of profits.

-You can choose to pay half (50%) or all (100%) of your share of the profits to a charity on our published list.
+You can choose to pay your share of the profits to the charities on our published list.
 If you decide to do this, we will pay your share of the profits directly to the named charity(s) you have chosen.

 Spending your share of the profit vouchers